Wespe-class gunboat: Background

 After concluding that on the North Sea coast, monitors of about 2000 t could be replaced by much smaller vessels, the next question was whether these small vessels should be armored or not.
 Britain, Denmark, the Netherlands, Sweden and Russia opted for unarmored gunboats such as the British s and the Dutch s.
 The "unarmored" school of thought proposed small unarmored gunboats with a single heavy gun.
 It noted that in these circumstances, these boats offered a small target, while their guns could penetrate up to 20 cm of armor at medium distances.
 Due to their very shallow draft, these small gunboats could also evade ram attacks.
 A further advantage was the limited cost of these boats, which of course also meant that one could buy more of these for the cost of larger, armored vessels.

 The German Navy looked to the experiences of the Crimean War in 1854–1855 and the American Civil War of 1861–1865, which demonstrated the effectiveness of armored warships.
 The Germans concluded that an unarmored vessel could only be useful when it was covered by natural heights or a mole.
 In all other circumstances, it risked swift destruction.
-The threat by enemy capital ships was of course obvious.
-A less obvious threat was that posed by steam launches (Dampfbeibooten).
-These of course had much smaller guns, but these light guns were sufficient to destroy unarmored ships.
-These light guns were also much more in line with the size of the vessel on which they were mounted.
-This caused that the launches were way more stable at sea, relating in a far higher chance to hit the target.
+The threat by enemy capital ships was apparent, but a less obvious threat was that posed by steam launches (Dampfbeibooten), which carried small guns that were nevertheless capable of damaging unarmored vessels.
+These light guns were also much more in line with the size of the vessel on which they were mounted, which made the boats more stable and thus capable of more accurate shooting.